FluffyKn1ght/KiraStudioPublic/Docs/docs/sequencer.md

 To create an instance of an existing pattern, simply selected it and drag from the little **Colored Chain-Link Button** that appears at the bottom left and release where you want to create the instance.
 Note that trying to create an instance on a different track will force a copy.

-To create a completely separate copy of a pattern, a copy that will retain no connection to the original, simply drag from the **Colored Paperstack Icon** that appears at the bottom left and release it where you want to create the copy.
+To create a completely separate copy of a pattern, a copy that will retain no connection to the original, simply drag from the **Colored Paperstack Icon** that appears and release it where you want to create the copy.

 > TODO : A mobile/desktop GIF here would be nice.